 - Validity of EPR Authorisation:

 The initial registration is valid for one year, and then subsequently granted for a period of 3 years.
-Renewal application must be applied 120 days before the expiry of authorisation.
+The renewal application must be applied 120 days before the expiry of authorisation.